-Research at the Wisconsin Institute for Sustainable Technology (WIST) works in partnership with other universities, nonprofit institutions, and businesses.
-We're interested in your proposals for bespoke research.
+The Wisconsin Institute for Sustainable Technology works in partnership with businesses, other universities and nonprofit institutions.

-Research and laboratory services objectives currently center on development of specialty papers for sustainable packaging, such as products that incoroporate bioplastics or polymers as coatings or additives; innovation to gain value from waste materials such as pulp and paper mill residuals; development of a pilot-scale biorefinery and cellulose processing facility
+Other research and laboratory services objectives currently center on development of specialty papers for sustainable packaging, such as products that incorporate bioplastics or polymers as coatings or additives; innovation to gain value from waste materials such as pulp and paper mill residuals; and compostability, repulpability and recyclability testing.

 For more information about WIST research or to explore research opportunities, contact Paul Fowler, WIST executive director:

 An Assessment of the Economic Contribution of Pulp, Paper and Converting to the State of Wisconsin

 The Wisconsin Economic Development Corporation contracted with WIST to have the institute review and report the economic impact of Wisconsin's pulp, paper and converting industries.
 On March 8 at UW-Stevens Point, the institute presented interim findings of the research project to an audience of approximately 75 people -- industry professionals, elected official, policy makers and others.
 You can

 view a video of the presentation.
 The final report was issued in August and is

 posted on the WEDC website.
 The report found that Wisconsin's paper industry leads the nation in many economic measures, including number of employees and value of products sold.
 Industry leaders are more optimistic about the future compared to in the recent past and believe the industry is better positioned to compete nationally and globally.
 Challenges remain, including maintaining an adequate skilled workforce.